 Murray struggled with doubt, frustration and the lack of power in his ministry.
 There was no real spiritual growth in the people he ministered to, despite all his efforts and prayers.
 He was obsessed with the need to do something for God’s kingdom and felt it was up to him to bring change, but he was burning himself out.

 Then, the opportunity to move to the little community of Worcester presented itself.
 Murray, along with his wife Emma, and their young children left the wilderness and moved to the largely Dutch Reformed town that was sitting on the brink of revival.
 He had no idea that for years people had walked up to a nearby hillside and prayed; prayed that God would visit them and awaken their hearts.

-Andrew Murray was never the same.
-His journal accounts after 1860 are marked with confidence in the promises of Scripture, the power of the Holy Spirit at work, and in the power and privilege of prayer.
+After the revival Andrew Murray was never the same.
+His journal accounts after 1860 were marked with confidence in the promises of Scripture, in the power of the Holy Spirit at work, and in the power and privilege of prayer.

 He took that new-found confidence and visited Bloemfontein where he’d ministered all those years before.
 He spent a few months preaching and praying with the people there.
 Something had changed.
 Murray had changed.
 What he’d been unable to do in the eleven years previous, the Lord accomplished through him in a very short time for revival came to the people of that community.

 Instead of striving to serve God and make things happen, Andrew Murray began to realize the importance of partnering with the Holy Spirit and recognizing what God is already doing; then being obedient to His instruction.

 “God has a plan for His Church upon earth.
 But alas! we too often make our plan, and we think that we know what ought to be done.
 We ask God first to bless our feeble efforts, instead of absolutely refusing to go unless God go before us.”